-The domestic cat is the domesticated version of the wild cat, and is noted for its wide variety of colors, patterns and coat types.
-This breed usually includes those cats that do not have a distinct pedigree.
+The domestic cat is the domesticated version of the wildcat, and is notable for its wide variety of colors, patterns, and coat types.
+Although not a breed proper, this category often includes cats that do not have a clearly differentiated pedigree.
 There are different varieties that are usually distinguished by their coat.
 It is known for its adaptability and for being a popular pet in homes around the world.

 General details

-Domestic cats vary greatly in size, but generally weigh between 3 and 6 kilograms and are about 23 to 25 centimeters tall.
-Their life expectancy is usually between 12 and 16 years, although some can live longer with good care.
-Because their ancestry is usually mixed and unknown, they cannot be classified as an official breed.
+Domestic cats vary widely in size, but generally weigh between 3 and 6 kilograms and measure around 23 to 25 centimeters in height.
+Their lifespan is typically between 12 and 16 years, although some can live longer with good care.
+Because their ancestry is often mixed and unknown, they cannot be classified as an official breed.

 Breed history in brief